The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Introduction

 In \figref{fig:flowchart} we show how the structure described above is put together and tuned in the concrete simulation.
 Since all parts of the simulation; GG colour fluctuations to generate the number of sub-collisions, the \pytppp MPI model, the parton shower and the hadronisation model rely on a number of parameters, these parameters need to be tuned, and a large part of this paper describes how this procedure is carried out.
 We want to emphasise from the beginning that all parts are tuned to data from collisions of smaller systems, $e^+ e^-$, \ep\ and \pp, and no tuning is done to heavy ion data.
 The results can thus be regarded as real predictions depending only on the chosen extrapolation procedure, and not a specific choice of parameters.

 The layout of the paper follows the workflow of the generation procedure as shown in \figref{fig:flowchart}, and implemented in \pytppp.
 In \sectref{sec:nucsel} we discuss how to calculate the number of wounded nucleons and the number of individual $NN$ sub-collisions.
 Here we include fluctuations both in the distribution of nucleons in the nuclei and in the individual nucleon states, both for nucleons in the projectile nucleus and in the target nucleus.
-We note that a projectile (target) nucleon is fixed in the same diffractive eigenstate through the the passage through the target (projectile) nucleus.
+We note that a projectile (target) nucleon is fixed in the same diffractive eigenstate through the passage through the target (projectile) nucleus.
 If it is then not absorbed, it may end as diffractively excited, when projected to the system of mass eigenstates.
 Then in \sectref{sec:woundet-to-fs} we discuss how to generate the parton-level sub-events for the different kinds of sub-collisions, and in \sectref{sec:stacking} we describe the procedure for stacking these sub-events together into complete exclusive hadronic final-states in \AA.
 In \sectref{sec:sasd} we then make a digression to discuss the details of the generation of secondary absorptive sub-collisions, before we present some sample results in \sectref{sec:results}.
+In \sectref{sec:uncertainties} we discuss model uncertainties, especially related to our treatment of secondary absorptive sub-collisions.
 Finally we discuss differences and similarities between our approach and other heavy ion event generators in \sectref{sec:other-models}, before presenting some conclusions and an outlook in \sectref{sec:conclusion-outlook}.